AckeeDevOps/devops-hire/README.md

 Welcome!
 Wanna join [Ackee][1]?
 Or you just don't know what to do on a lazy sunday afternoon?

 Here is a task for you!
 Solve our secret DevOps challenge.
-The goal itself is secret!
+The goal itself is a secret!
 All you need to know is:
 - `docker pull ackee/devops-hire`
-- join the two secret strings together to proceed further
+- there are two secret strings somewhere
+- join them to one
+- follow next instructions

 ## Requirements